MarcoASedano/FavoriteBands/README.md

 # FavoriteBands
 A simple website that lists your favorite bands.

-Something I built to help me build a website from scratch using HTML/CSS/Javascript.
+Something I made to help me practice building a RESTful website from scratch.

 Technology Stack
 - Node.js